omoxyz/.github/profile/README.md

 ![](./assets/logo.svg)

-**Technology You Deserve**

-Omoxyz is dedicated to building **open-source, self-hosted software** that empowers individuals, developers, and organizations to own their data, maintain privacy, and run secure, reliable systems.
+Building **open-source, self-hosted software** that empowers individuals, developers, and organizations to own their data, maintain privacy, and run secure, reliable systems.
 Our projects are designed to be **flexible, scalable, and production-ready** while remaining completely free and open-source.

 ---